Transmission XAS

 - Create user directories for your session (LC does this).
 Decide on a naming convention and strategy (when to start a new file etc).

-- Decide on how you keep experimental logs (MAXIV Elogy or another system) and make sure necessary beamline settings/conditions which are not available in data files are recorded there (like beam size, ion-chamber fillings, other beamline settings)
+- Decide on how you keep experimental logs (MAXIV Elogy or another system) and make sure necessary beamline settings/conditions which are not available in data files are recorded there (like beam size, ion-chamber fillings, filters used for the fluorescence measurements and other beamline settings).
+Some essential parameters (like position of certain motors, temperature of in-situ cells etc) may not be logged in data files as standard and would need to be configured.
+Make sure your LC does this at the beginning of the beamtime.

-- Get software ready for data viewing/treatment (ask LC for suitable programs)
+- Get software ready for data viewing/treatment (ask LC for suitable programs).
+This is especially important for in-situ/operando experiments where live plotting is not suitable to view trends over time.

 - Find out from LC where to find additional beamline documentation specific to the experiment and general troubleshooting guides in print and electronic form (Elogy/Wiki).